Franciscan Ceramics: 1934–1939

 In 1934, Gladding, McBean & Co. hired Frederic J. Grant as a vice-president and the new Glendale dinnerware division's plant manager.
 Frederic, a chemical engineer, had retired as president of the Weller Pottery Company in Ohio, selling off his interest in the company.
 After becoming tired of touring around the country as a well known amateur golfer, he made up his mind to become active in business again.
 Mary K. Grant, prior to her marriage to Frederic, was the art director at R. H. Macy Co. in New York City.
 The company agreed to have Mary Grant style the pottery lines of tableware and art ware; however at this time she would not hold an official position.

-The tableware and art ware lines were produced in solid color glazes.
+The tableware and art ware lines, including Coronado, were produced in solid color glazes.
 Three other Southern California companies were already in production of solid colored dinnerware: J. A. Bauer Pottery Co., Pacific Clay Products Co., and Catalina Clay Products Division of Santa Catalina Island Co.
 Laboratory testing on the three competitive dinnerware lines revealed all three crazed in an autoclave test.

 Gladding, McBean & Co.’s ware would be produced in a new patented earthenware clay body known as Malinite.
 Dr. Andrew Malinovsky developed the high talc one-fire body using an amorphous flux in 1928 for Gladding, McBean & Co.
 Malinite was developed for use in the production of one-fire clay tile; however the company made the decision to use Malinite for their dinnerware production.
 By using the Malinite and adjusting the kiln temperature for a one fire process, the company solved the crazing problem in their own product.
 Glaze was applied to the unfired body, and the glaze and body matured together in the kiln, saving the company the time and expense of separate biscuit firing for the body.
 For the new line of pottery, Gladding, McBean & Co. decided to use Prouty tunnel kilns.
 The Prouty tunnel kiln patents were acquired in the purchase of the West Coast holdings of the American Encaustic Tiling Company in 1933.
 Prouty tunnel kilns allowed for the continuous flow of ware through the kiln to fire pottery.
 Thus the plant “combined mills, jiggering units, conveyors, dryers and kilns into a model of straight line output.”